-Applications for admission should be addressed to Dr. Kristin King, the English program advisor.
+Applications for admission should be addressed to Dr. Kristin King, the English and Communications major advisor.

 Application to the English major requires:

 • At least 18 credits with a minimum GPA of 2.50 overall, and 2.70 in English and Writing courses.